-• Continue to screenshare the Mural link that the activity is taking place on.
+Continue to screenshare the Mural link that the activity is taking place on.

-9 Once you have read all the statements, note that those who are furthest ahead benefit the most from the power/privilege their sex/gender identity/race/ability/economic status, etc. provides them in society.
-Ask the following discussion questions: Are participants surprised to see where each identity is in relation to the starting point?
-Why/why not?
-How does this activity illustrate the discussion we had around power/privilege in relation to gender and binary language? • Continue to screenshare the Mural link that the activity is taking place on.
-10 Close by revisiting the key messages from this session with the group: What is intersectionality?
-1. Intersectionality refers to the way in which multiple forms of discrimination - based on gender, race, sexuality, disability and class, etc. - overlap and interact with one another to shape how different individuals and groups experience discrimination.28 How can we take an intersectional approach in our work?
-2. Acknowledging that gender discrimination goes beyond gender to include other factors such as race, socio-economic class and other factors (ability, language, sexuality, gender identity, etc.).
-All of these factors compound to shape an individual's experiences of discrimination, • End screen sharing of the Mural activity Resume the PowerPoint presentation and display accompanying slide a) an individual's experiences of discrimination, oppression and marginalization 3.
-Recognizing that an individual's particular experience of intersecting discriminations is unique; it is not simply the sum of different discriminations29
+Ask the following discussion questions:

+- Are participants surprised to see where each identity is in relation to the starting point?
+Why/why not? - How does this activity illustrate the discussion we had around power/privilege in relation to gender and binary language? - 10 Close

+Close by revisiting the key messages from this session with the group:

+What is intersectionality?

+1. Intersectionality refers to the way in which multiple forms of discrimination - based on gender, race, sexuality, disability and class, etc. - overlap and interact with one another to shape how different individuals and groups experience discrimination.29

+How can we take an intersectional approach in our work?

+- 2. Acknowledging that gender discrimination goes beyond gender to include other factors such as race, socio-economic class and other factors (ability, language, sexuality, gender identity, etc.).
+All of these factors compound to shape an individual's experiences of discrimination, oppression and marginalization - 3.
+Recognizing that an individual's particular experience of intersecting discriminations is unique; it is not simply the sum of different discriminations30

-28 Intersectionality - Gender and Development Network, https://gadnetwork.org/issues/intersectionality
+- End screen sharing of the Mural activity - Resume the PowerPoint presentation and display accompanying slide